inspirenata/myprojects/README.md

-В данном репозитории представлено решение двух заданий:
+Two projects in this repository:

-Задание 1 - Сортировка карточек путешественника.
+Project 1 - Traveller's cards sorting program.

-Задание 2 - JS-фрэймворк для работы с DOM & CSS.
+Project 2 - JS-framework for working with DOM & CSS.